ammarhakim/summer-school-cmpp/source/index.rst

 important to understand how to derive conservation and other properties of the Vlasov-Maxwell system.
 Much of modern computational plasma physics is focused on inventing schemes that preserve at least some of these properties of the continuous system.
-See any text book or the following `excerpt <./_static/Juno-et-al-JCP-2018-Proofs.pdf>`_ from [Juno2019]_ for proofs.
+See any plasma text book or the following `excerpt
+<./_static/Juno-et-al-JCP-2018-Proofs.pdf>`_ from [Juno2019]_ for
+proofs.

 References
 ----------